syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 5. Initialize Data

 Create a collection of employees with each employee having an ID in the Epmid and the reporting person’s ID in the ParentId.
-This collection is placed in the Window resource and later incorporated in the diagram.
+This collection is placed in the Window resource and later incorporated in the Diagram.
 This is explained in the next point.